<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[News]]></category>

-<guid isPermaLink="false">https://www.sportni.net/?p=27562</guid>
+<guid isPermaLink="false">https://www.sportni.net/?p=27728</guid>

-<content:encoded><![CDATA[<p>Marissa Callaghan is the latest guest on the Sport NI Athlete Stories podcast available on <a style="font-weight: bold; color: #60bb46;" href="https://podcasts.apple.com/us/podcast/sport-ni-athlete-stories/id1878344225"><strong>Apple Podcasts</strong></a><strong style="color: #231f20;">, </strong><a style="font-weight: bold; color: #60bb46;" href="https://open.spotify.com/show/3o5CIOsnWAOgSjlpwtYevq"><strong>Spotify</strong></a>,<strong style="color: #231f20;"> </strong><a style="font-weight: bold; color: #60bb46;" href="https://music.amazon.co.uk/podcasts/3208d16a-b1d8-4201-92e5-c4a0406151b2/sport-ni-athlete-stories"><strong>Amazon Music</strong></a> and YouTube.</p>
+<p>&#8216;The Wicket Man&#8217; is available to listen to on <a style="font-weight: bold; color: #60bb46;" href="https://podcasts.apple.com/us/podcast/sport-ni-athlete-stories/id1878344225"><strong>Apple Podcasts</strong></a><strong style="color: #231f20;">, </strong><a style="font-weight: bold; color: #60bb46;" href="https://open.spotify.com/show/3o5CIOsnWAOgSjlpwtYevq"><strong>Spotify</strong></a><span style="color: #231f20;">, </span><a style="font-weight: bold; color: #60bb46;" href="https://music.amazon.co.uk/podcasts/3208d16a-b1d8-4201-92e5-c4a0406151b2/sport-ni-athlete-stories"><strong>Amazon Music</strong></a><span style="color: #231f20;"> and YouTube.</span></p>

-<p><iframe title="YouTube video player" src="https://www.youtube.com/embed/lNf_9LVB4Xk?si=DRaCLEfuUlnCV_c3" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen"></iframe></p>
+<p><iframe title="YouTube video player" src="https://www.youtube.com/embed/9yYS6VKrkJQ?si=tbO5Ef5dLBlnFIyl" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen"></iframe></p>

 ]]></content:encoded>